clearlinux/clear-linux-documentation/source/tutorials/zfs.rst

 Graphics or Broadcom wireless drivers.

-Since the binaries for ZFS cannot be distributed with the Linux kernel binaries, you'll have some work to  ensure compatbility when new kernels are released.
+Since the binaries for ZFS cannot be distributed with the Linux kernel binaries, you'll have some work to ensure compatibility when new kernels are released.

 This is not always trivial, since new kernel release candidates will